-In step with the “one health” model, which recognizes the unity and interconnectedness of people and pet health as they relate to each other and the environment, for customized Community Animal Management Strategies.
-Through consultation with each respective community leading their animal wellness initiatives, we create strategic plans that utilize various complimentary animal wellness services.
+The Ontario SPCA and Humane Society is guided by the “One-Health, One-Welfare” model, which recognizes the unity and interconnectedness of people and pet health as they relate to each other and the environment.
+Through consultation with each respective community, which will take the lead on its own animal wellness initiatives, we can assist in creating customized Community Animal Management Strategies that use various complimentary animal wellness services.

 - For years, hard-working rescues, shelters, and other animal wellness groups have been transporting thousands of dogs from the North to the South so they can receive the necessary medical treatment and find their forever homes.

-- Through a nation-wide network of animal care and adoption centres, as well as foster care homes, opportunity to welcome dogs from the North is abundant.
+- Through a nation-wide network of animal care and adoption centres, as well as foster care homes, there are abundant opportunities to welcome dogs from the North.

 - Through proven adoption programs and successful promotional campaigns, Northern dogs are suitably matched with new adopters.